 Job searching is changing.
 People don’t just visit one place, find a job and apply any more: they research roles, companies and online reviews just like any other consumer.
 This means that, in order to attract high-quality candidates, your job advert needs to reach further and use more digital channels than ever before.

 This also means that your options for designing your job advert are increasing.
 New software like nthuse lets you build enhanced, employer branded job ads without the need of a designer or developer, so you can create engaging job ad designs quickly and easily.

-It also lets you publish your advert straight to the UK’s top job boards and social channels and track your results accurately across campaigns.
+It also lets you publish your advert straight to the UK’s top job boards and aggregators.
 Recent research from LinkedIn shows that the top two channels people use to look for new jobs are job boards (60%) and social professional networks (56%), so your job advert needs to be accessible across these channels in order to get the best results.

 Mobile use is also increasing significantly: 45% of job seekers search for jobs daily on their mobile device and 89% think mobile devices play a critical role in the job hunting process.
 If your job ad doesn’t work perfectly on mobile, then you’re missing a trick.
 Job advert design tools, like nthuse, should let you optimise the jobseeker’s experience to guarantee an engaging job ad design on any device.

 So there you have it: four simple steps to engaging job advert design.
 Follow these steps and you’ll be creating inspiring, compelling job ads that attract the right candidates for your role.
 In testing, content-rich, enhanced job advert designs generated a 50% higher conversion rate or APV than a standard job advert, showing just how impactful a great design can be.